Bespoke Spinal Injury Care in London and Across the UK

 Whilst the most common cause of spinal cord injury (SCI) is often trauma, it can also arise as a result of an infection or disease.

 The higher up the location of the injury in the spinal cord, the greater proportion of the body will be affected.
 Just as each person is unique, so too is each injury: people with SCI will often experience varying degrees sensation and loss of mobility.
+Therefore spinal injury care in London is much needed.

 SCI can be broken down into two different types of paralysis: